Dealing With Cheating

 Discouraging and Detecting Plagiarism

-defines plagiarism as “representing the words or ideas of another’s as one’s own in any academic endeavor (p.
-15)”.
+Section 1-402(b) in the Student Code states that “no student shall represent the words, work, or ideas of another as their own in any academic endeavor.”
 We offer a number of other resources and suggestions to help you deter, detect, and deal with plagiarism.

 - Explain to students the concepts of plagiarism, intellectual property, copyright, collaboration, and fair dealing.
 Teach students how to quote, paraphrase, and cite correctly.